SignalK/instrumentpanel/README.md

 Building
 ================
+Developing:
+- install development dependencies with `npm install`
-Developing: build & watch with `npm run watch` Building js bundle for distribution: `npm run dist` (and push changes to dist/ui.js).
+- build & watch with `npm run watch`
+- building js bundle for distribution: `npm run dist` (and push changes to dist/ui.js).
+This builds minified ui.js.

 To Do